 PulmOne’s MiniBox+™ is an innovative, desktop device for gasless LVM, as well as spirometry and diffusion testing, designed to improve ease of use and access to complete Pulmonary Function Testing (PFT).

-The MiniBox+ developed by PulmOne is an innovative device developed to change the pulmonary function testing field from a cumbersome, difficult, and expensive practice to one that makes it easier for patients and technologists; and assist in reducing the cost of healthcare via smaller footprint and lower cost of ownership.
-The MiniBox+ is a desktop, gasless lung volume measurement system that can also perform spirometry and diffusion delivering a new and modern device improving ease of use and access to complete pulmonary function testing.
+The MiniBox+ developed by PulmOne is an innovative device developed to change the pulmonary function testing field from a cumbersome, difficult, and expensive practice to one that makes it easier for patients and technologists.
+It’s designed to reduce the cost of healthcare via smaller footprint and lower cost of ownership.
+The MiniBox+ is a desktop, gasless lung volume measurement system that can also perform spirometry and diffusion, delivering a new and modern device.
+It improves ease of use and access to complete pulmonary function testing.

 The advantages of the MiniBox+ are: